The Charter Township of Plymouth has extended seasonal curbside collection of yard waste.

 Yard waste stickers are available at Township Hall.
 Remember, it is against local and County ordinance to burn garden waste and leaves!

-Brush and branches up to 6 inches in diameter must be tied with string or twine in bundles no longer than 3 feet in length-- no wire or plastic ties.
+Brush and branches must be tied with string or twine in bundles no longer than 3 feet in length-- no wire or plastic ties.
+No logs.
+No root balls.
+Root balls should be placed with regular trash.

 Filled containers or bundles should not exceed 50 pounds.

 Yard waste is collected on the same day as your trash and recycling.

 Here in Michigan there is always the possibility of having a warmer winter, which may allow for earlier growth of grasses, shrubs and other perennials.
 Since you cannot put yard waste out for curbside collection during the winter months you could consider backyard composting.
 Compost, which has been coined as "black gold" by many gardeners over the past century, can do wonders for your lawn and gardens.

 Yard waste is not the only ingredient in backyard compost.
 Kitchen scraps can be added as well such has eggshells, fruits and vegetables, coffee grounds, water from steaming your vegetables etc. Absolutely NO meat products should be put in your compost pile.
 This will ensure your compost is free of foul odors.